-- A critical and thorough appraisal of the factors that were decisive in the student's academic performance. - A presentation of evidence that the student is capable of successful college-level academic performance. - A detailed plan indicating how the student intends to pursue his/her academic career in such a way as to avoid the situation that caused the original suspension. - Failure to remove probation in the time allotted may result in academic suspension from the University.
+• A critical and thorough appraisal of the factors that were decisive in the student's academic performance.

+- A presentation of evidence that the student is capable of successful college-level academic performance. - A detailed plan indicating how the student intends to pursue his/her academic career in such a way as to avoid the situation that caused the original suspension.